vizyon-sa/zfs-tree/README.md

 Development instructions:
 -------------------------

+First, use nox to lint the codebase:
+  - nox -s lint

-First, set up a virtual environment, together with an installation of the flit build tool:
+Then, set up a virtual environment, together with an installation of the flit build tool:
   - python -m venv venv
-  - source env/bin/activate.fish
+  - source venv/bin/activate.fish
   - pip install flit

 Then, proceed to building the package in the local virtual environment: